nf-core/eager/docs/usage.md

 to set check out [this](https://apeltzer.shinyapps.io/bwa-mismatches/) Shiny App for more information on how to set this parameter efficiently.

-> modifies bwa aln parameter: `-n`
+> Modifies bwa aln parameter: `-n`

 ##### `--bwaalnk`

 Modifies the number of mismiatches in the _seed_ during the seeding phase in the `bwa aln` mapping algorithm.
 Default is set to `2`.

-> modifies bwa aln parameter: `-k`
+> Modifies bwa aln parameter: `-k`

 ##### `--bwaalnl`